eth-educators/ethstaker-guides/security-maintenance.md

 **Risks**

-* Unauthorized or unintented remote access to your machine.
+* Unauthorized or unintended remote access to your machine.

 If you are using SSH to remotely access your machine, you should [configure your server to authenticate with keys and disable password authentication](https://www.digitalocean.com/community/tutorials/how-to-configure-ssh-key-based-authentication-on-a-linux-server).